fredzica/princeton-algorithms-part-1/README.md

 ## Default package
 For the weekly assignments, the classes with the exercise code have to be in the default package.
 That's a requirement for the course's automated evaluation program.

+## Unit Tests
+All classes are tested by JUnit unit tests.
+They are made with JUnit 5.